 Atlantic City’s Troubled Casino Landscape

 Last summer, two major casinos opened up in the city.
-One was Ocean Resort while the other has Hard Rock.
+One was Ocean Resort while the Hard Rock Casino also opened its doors in Atlantic City.
 The two of them upped the number of the big casinos in the city to nine.

 Others point out that a similar state of ebb and flow has continued in Atlantic City ever since the start of the 2000s.
 Before Ocean Resort become the current venue, it was the Revel Casino and Deifik was positive that his management will improve any problems the previous facility had with its business operation.

 None of that seems to have worked sufficiently to allow him to keep his property, not counting the unlikely possibility of a sale that has not been motivated by a dire business outlook.